 I liked the Oprah ones, but honestly, it felt like WORK to read them.
 There were pages and pages of ads, and some of the articles were so serious, I felt like I should be taking notes while reading them.
 And I can always buy a single copy now and then without the pressure of having a whole subscription to worry about.
 Yes, it’s a bit more expensive, but one or two a year is going to be less expensive than a year-long subscription.

 PS: Everything I said here applies to newspapers too.
-I gave up my newspaper subscription about 5 years ago, except for the Sunday paper and I recently gave that up too.
+I gave up my newspaper subscription about 5 years ago.
 I LOVE it.
 No piles of newspapers lying around the house, no depressing news to read every day.
 It’s terrific.
 And have I missed anything important?
 Not a thing that I can think of.
 Anything really important I end up seeing on the Internet, hearing on the radio, or someone tells me about it.